pjuszczyk/victor-hugo/README.md

 # Victor Hugo

-This is a fork of [Victor-Hugo](https://github.com/netlify/victor-hugo).
+**This is a fork of [Victor-Hugo](https://github.com/netlify/victor-hugo)**

+I have added some updates and optimizations.
+This works with my [Docker for Victor-Hugo](https://github.com/pjuszczyk/docker-victor-hugo).

 **A Hugo boilerplate for creating truly epic websites**